Videos are playing a huge role in generating engagement, conversion rates, time on site, and sales. This is why you see them everywhere nowadays.

 One of the advantages of their video landing pages is that it describes their product or service in detail, so the customer can make an informed choice about whether to purchase.
 Getting a closer look at the video gives them a more detailed idea of the product before they buy it.

-The advantage of this type of video landing page over other landing pages is that audience can see what your product looks like up close and get more information about it than just hear or read about it.
+The advantage of this type of video landing page over other landing pages is that your audience can see what your product looks like up close and get more information about it than just hearing or reading about it.

 They offer their visitors a brief, digestible video that tells them everything they need to know about them while enjoying their morning coffee.
 This landing page does an excellent job of explaining what the program is and how and why you should use it.

-TechSmith uses the headline as well as a call to action to create a winning combination.
+TechSmith uses headlines as well as a call to action to create a winning combination.
 They also use the call to action right next to the video to draw viewers in.
 It’s ridiculously simple, but it works.

-Hermes, one of the world’s most luxury fashion companies, may be famous for its bag, watches, and perfume, but it also has an effective video landing page that boosts its conversion rate.
+Hermes, one of the world’s most luxury fashion companies, may be famous for its bags, watches, and perfume, but it also has an effective video landing page that boosts its conversion rate.

 The Hermes website offers a short video that showcases the different shades of lipsticks they offer and what they can do for you.
 There is a clear call to action and all the information you need right there at your fingertips.

 They have a very well-designed landing page and a clear message as to what they hope to accomplish with their customers.
-This enables their potential customers to be clear on their intentions when it comes to buying their products.
+This enables their potential customers to be clear on their intentions regarding buying their products.

 It’s time for another luxurious watchmaker.
 Rolex’s landing page features a video showcasing their masterpieces that connects subconsciously with viewers’ perceptions of their brand.

-To not miss any opportunity to increase conversion rates, the homepage itself is replaced by an embedded story experience, a beautiful video, and a clear call-to-action at the end.
+To not miss any opportunity to increase conversion rates, an embedded story experience, a beautiful video, and a clear call-to-action replace the homepage itself at the end.

 They have a stunning video landing page that shows Rolex watches.
-Customers are convinced by the quality of Rolex they see in the video and become brand loyalists.
+The quality of Rolex convince customers they see in the video and become brand loyalists.
 Watching the short video on Rolex’s website, customers can experience what it’s like to own a Rolex watch by seeing people showing off their own.